Palais Bulles

-Palais Bulles ("Bubble Palace") is a large house in Théoule-sur-Mer, near Cannes, France, that was designed by the Hungarian architect Antti Lovag.
+The Palais Bulles (/fr/; 'Bubbles Palace') is an iconoclastic villa in Théoule-sur-Mer, near Cannes, on the French Riviera, which was designed by the Hungarian architect Antti Lovag.
 It was built for the French industrialist Pierre Bernard, and later bought by the fashion designer Pierre Cardin as a holiday home.

 History

 The 1200 m2 house was built between 1975 and 1989 for Pierre Bernard, a French industrialist.
 The architect Antti Lovag hated straight lines as "an aggression against nature" and designed the house as a "form of play—spontaneous, joyful, full of surprise".

 Fashion designer Pierre Cardin bought the house after Bernard's death in 1991.
 While Bernard never actually lived in the building, he said that "[t]his palace has become my own bit of paradise.
 Its cellular forms have long reflected the outward manifestations of the image of my creations.
 It is a museum where I exhibit the works of contemporary designers and artists".

 In 2016, a five-year renovation by French architect Odile Decq was completed.
 In March 2017, it was listed for sale with an asking price of €350 million but did not find a buyer.
 It could be rented to groups for $33,200 a day.

 Following Cardin's death in December 2020, it has been suggested that the building be turned into a public venue for art expos.